Does your elf on the shelf leave notes?

 But, this year, I want to give Jack a little flair with these fun elf on the shelf notes.

 Because here’s the thing: I’m not into my elf making messes.
 That’s just one more thing to clean up.
 Yet, sticking a note in his arms is easy, helps the kids practice reading, and produces extra excitement.
-It seems like a win-win for all of us!
+It’s a win-win for all of us!

 This post contains affiliate links, and I may earn a commission if you purchase (at no cost to you).
 See my disclaimer for more.